Alamo Group (NYSE:ALG) Sees Unusually-High Trading Volume

-Alamo Group Inc. (NYSE:ALG – Get Rating) saw unusually-high trading volume on Thursday .
-Approximately 5,981 shares traded hands during mid-day trading, a decline of 86% from the previous session’s volume of 42,214 shares.The stock last traded at $148.15 and had previously closed at $146.39.
+Alamo Group Inc. (NYSE:ALG – Get Rating) shares saw strong trading volume on Wednesday .
+2,877 shares changed hands during trading, a decline of 93% from the previous session’s volume of 41,651 shares.The stock last traded at $148.40 and had previously closed at $147.19.

-Several research analysts recently commented on the stock.
-TheStreet upgraded shares of Alamo Group from a “c+” rating to a “b-” rating in a research note on Thursday, August 25th.
-DA Davidson upped their price objective on shares of Alamo Group from $136.00 to $156.00 in a report on Monday, November 7th.
+A number of research analysts have recently commented on the stock.
+DA Davidson boosted their target price on shares of Alamo Group from $136.00 to $156.00 in a research report on Monday, November 7th.
 EF Hutton Acquisition Co.
 I began coverage on shares of Alamo Group in a report on Wednesday, October 19th.
-They set a “buy” rating and a $195.00 price target on the stock.
-Finally, StockNews.com raised shares of Alamo Group from a “hold” rating to a “buy” rating in a report on Tuesday, November 29th.
+They issued a “buy” rating and a $195.00 price target on the stock.
+StockNews.com raised shares of Alamo Group from a “hold” rating to a “buy” rating in a report on Thursday, December 8th.
+Finally, TheStreet raised shares of Alamo Group from a “c+” rating to a “b-” rating in a report on Thursday, August 25th.

 Alamo Group Announces Dividend